 "Step back into the 90s and re-experience some timeless classics when the Nintendo Classic Mini: Super Nintendo Entertainment System," said Nintendo.

 Technically the full name of it is the 'Nintendo Classic Mini Super Nintendo Entertainment System' but we're calling it the SNES Classic Mini for short.
-Read our Nintendo Switch review and the SNES Classic Mini.
+Read our Nintendo Switch review and the SNES Classic Mini, plus the Sega Mega Drive Mini.

 SNES Classic Mini Release date and Price